mitsuba-renderer/drjit/src/python/docstr.rst

     Was this texture created so that kernels may store into it via :py:func:`write()`?

+.. topic:: Texture_srgb

+    Are 8-bit samples decoded from sRGB to linear?

 .. topic:: Texture_write

     Store values into a writable hardware texture